YoongiKim/AutoCrawler/README.md

 --no_gui auto      No GUI mode. (headless mode) Acceleration for full_resolution mode, but unstable on thumbnail mode.
                    Default: "auto" - false if full=false, true if full=true
-                   (can be used for docker linux system)
+                   (can be used for docker linux system) --limit 0          Maximum count of images to download per site.
+(0: infinite)
 ```